 But what is the role of SC within cultures, that are more secular than the US culture?
 Research projects from Scandinavian research institutions have given an insight into Scandinavian patients' and relatives' spiritual needs (see publications at www.faith-health.org/?p=5592).
 The Scandinavian research projects show that illness activate often dormant spiritual needs.
-This seems particularly to be the case for Denmark, which international sociologists characterise as 'the least religious society in the world'.39 Religiosity is described as among the largest taboos in Denmark, as religion is often relegated to the private sphere, partly inspired by trends in Lutheran thinking, partly inspired by natural science discourse and positivist philosophy.
+This seems particularly to be the case for Denmark, which international sociologists characterise as 'the least religious society in the world'.
+Religiosity is described as among the largest taboos in Denmark, as religion is often relegated to the private sphere, partly inspired by trends in Lutheran thinking, partly inspired by natural science discourse and positivist philosophy.
 10 11 Religion is of limited significance in the public domain and is very difficult to verbalise for Danes.
 27 This is, however, not the same as stating that Danes are non-believers.
 Anonymous surveys, such as Eurobarometer, 3 finds that only 9% of Danes describe themselves as 'atheists', 13% as 'non-believers/agnostics', whereas 75.4% describe themselves as 'believers/religious'.
 3 Approximately one-third of the latter believe in a 'personal God', the rest in 'a higher power'.
 In many ways, Danes may figuratively be said to be the people in the world with the highest degree of 'passive' membership of the church, which can be activated in case of existential and spiritual needs.
-More than 76% of Danes are members of the Danish National Evangelical Lutheran Orland on a weekly basis (the world's lowest degree of religious' on a weekly basis (the world's lowest degree of religious practice).
+More than 76% of Danes are members of the Danish National Evangelical Lutheran Ochurch (the world's highest degree of membership of on any organised church), whereas only 2% go to church on a weekly basis (the world's lowest degree of religious' practice).
 This 'membership' does not merely concern church attendance; it involves cultural, ethnical and existential affiliation, and for many people symbolies of a PhD-thesis that investigates the spirituality of young Danes and Swedes in the Øresund region fittingly reads: 'This 'passive membership' can be activated if a person experiences a loss of control in connection with a crisis, especially illness, either of his own or in the nearest family.
 Nothing thus seems to move secular people to think about with illness, and nowhere are people more confronted with illness, either of his own or in the nearest family.
-Nothing thus seems to move secular people to think about the sex and dailogue in secular society like Denmark, often have unment ambivalent spiritual needs.
+Nothing thus seems to move secular people to think about in secular society like Denmark, often have unment ambivalent spiritual needs.
 Because spiritual and/or in secular society like Denmark, often have unment ambivalent spiritual needs.
-Because spiritual and or linguistical spirit
+Because spiritual and/or in secular society like Denmark, often have unment